“The most wonderful years of my life were here.”

 “We were kids, and we went our way(s), and when we met up again in June ’04, we clicked all over again.
 We went to dinner the following week, and we’ve been together ever since,” Charles Priolo said.

 This year’s reunion was an occasion for alumni to relish the good memories made both uptown and downtown, with the attendance of alumni of the now-shuttered Undergraduate School of Education (UGE), which was housed at 302 Broadway and which pre-dated Fordham’s Lincoln Center campus.

-That history was accentuated in an afternoon panel held in the 12th-floor Lounge, where alumni and friends celebrated four FCLC professors who retired this year: Kristin Lauer, Ph.D., associate professor of English, 42 years at Fordham; Astrid O’Brien, Ph.D., associate professor of philosophy, 53 years at Fordham; Fred Harris, Ph.D., professor of French and comparative literature, 42 years at Fordham; and Anne Mannion, Ph.D., associate professor of history, 53 years at Fordham.
+That history was accentuated in an afternoon panel held in the 12th-Floor Lounge, where alumni and friends celebrated four FCLC professors who retired this year: Kristen Lauer, Ph.D., associate professor of English, 42 years at Fordham; Astrid O’Brien, Ph.D., associate professor of philosophy, 53 years at Fordham; Fred Harris, Ph.D., professor of French and comparative literature, 42 years at Fordham; and Anne Mannion, Ph.D., associate professor of history, 53 years at Fordham.

 Mannion, who graduated from UGE in 1958, marveled at how she was able to land a job teaching there right after she graduated and found herself teaching night school classes to Korean War veterans.

 O’Brien, who started in 1959, recalled how the owner of the restaurant across the street from 302 Broadway stayed open all night when New York City lost power in 1965, making dinner with a gas range for all.